-The purpose of the ISM is to outline a cyber security framework that organisations can apply, using their risk management framework, to protect their information and systems from cyber threats.
+The purpose of the ISM is to outline a cyber security framework that organisations can apply, using their risk management framework, to protect their systems and data from cyber threats.
 The ISM also provides a control catalogue with specific controls against which to assess the CSP, its cloud services and an organisation's own systems.

 The ISM is updated on a regular basis to provide up-to-date guidance to mitigate the latest malicious actor tactics, techniques and procedures as observed by ASD.
-CSPs, IRAP assessors and cloud consumers should review the ISM changes and adjust their assessments accordingly to include the latest guidance, or alternatively, make a reference in the assessment report where the updated guidance would have altered the assessment.
+CSPs and IRAP assessors should review the ISM changes and adjust their assessments accordingly to include the latest guidance, or alternatively, make a reference in the assessment report where the updated guidance would have altered the assessment.